‘Game Of Thrones’ Season 7: New Set Photos, Oathkeeper Teaser Excite Fans

 On the same week that Game of Thrones fans learned they may have to wait until July to see Season 7, new set photos were leaked online to help soften the blow.
 On top of that, HBO aired the first teaser for the new season, giving viewers something to hold on to over the long months ahead.

 According to fan site Watchers On The Wall, new Season 7 set photos surfaced on Reddit last week.
 The photos show a sparse bedroom that is thought to be from the Winterfell set at Moneyglass and an atrium could be part of the Lannister Casterly Rock set.
 We also see photos from the Wolf Hill Quarry location, a huge set in Northern Ireland that Inquisitr has mentioned before, with wights and wildings.
-Finally, there is a photo of Lannister and Unsullied soldiers standing next to Euron Greyjoy’s (Pilou Asbæk) ship, the Silence.
+Finally, there is a photo of Lannister and Unsullied soldiers standing next to Euron Grejoy’s (Pilou Asbæk) ship, the Silence.

 If the new photos weren’t enough to get fans excited for Game of Thrones Season 7, HBO upped the ante by dropping a new “In Production Now” teaser.
 In the very brief clip — it’s only 12 seconds long — we see a hand holding the Oathkeeper sword, which is currently owned by Brienne of Tarth (Gwendoline Christie), who received it from Jamie Lannister (Nikolaj Coster-Waldau).